qmk/qmk_firmware/docs/feature_joystick.md

 !> Joystick support is not currently available on V-USB devices.

 The joystick feature provides two services:
- * reading an analog input device
+ * reading analog input devices (eg. potentiometers)
  * sending gamepad HID reports

 Both services can be used without the other, depending on whether you just want to read a device but not send gamepad reports (for volume control for instance)